-292 - Japanese Film as History: The Works of Kurosawa Akira - This course serves as general introduction to postwar Japanese film through close examination of several films of Kurosawa Akira, one of the most celebrated directors in the history of the medium.
+- 292 Japanese Film as History: The Works of Kurosawa Akira This course serves as general introduction to postwar Japanese film through close examination of several films of Kurosawa Akira, one of the most celebrated directors in the history of the medium.
 Classic samurai drama such as "Rashomon," "The Seven Samurai," and other period films will be the focus of the course.
 Students will be introduced to basic theories and concepts in film studies, as well as topics in Japanese history relevant to both the settings and production of the films.
-Close attention will also be paid to issues of nationalism, gender, war and cross-cultural adaptation.
+Close attention will also be paid to issues of nationalism, gender, war and cross- cultural adaptation.
 Japanese language skills are not required.
-Same as ASTU 292.
+Cross-listed with ASTU 292.
 Offered alternate years.
+Four hours Munson - 300 Topics in Film Studies Research Students may select a research topic in a specialized area in film studies.
+Projects are student-designed in consultation with a faculty member.
+A proposal (including a literature review or bibliography/filmography and a research plan) must be submitted to the faculty member by the end of the second week of the term in which the research is to be completed.
+The project culminates in a paper presented to the supervising faculty member and perhaps others by the end of that term.
+Prerequisites: FILM 210 and permission of the program director.
+Three hours.
+Staff - 345 Major Film Makers An examination of the works of four or five major figures in film history.
+For example, the works of such figures as Eisentein, D. W. Griffith, Renoir, Welles, Hitchcock, Hawks, Chaplin, and Truffaut might be included.
+Offered alternate years.
 Four hours.
-Munson.
+Staff. - 346 Film Genres A detailed examination of several film genres, such as the musical, the suspense film, the political film, and the French "New Wave."
+Offered alternate years.
+Four hours.
+Staff.